nemo-omen/trainingmontage-astro/src/pages/posts/sorts-bubble-sort/index.md

 }
 ```

-Here's a simple visualization of what Bubble Sort looks like in action.
+Here's a visualization of what Bubble Sort looks like in action.

 <SortList client:visible/>

 There are a few things to note about the example above.
-First, you may have noticed that the loops continued once for each
+First, you may have noticed that the loops continued once for each element in the array, even after the array was sorted.

+There are some ways to lessen the number of inner loops, but in the end they don't really make this algorithm any more efficient.